5 Signs of Periodontal Disease

-As oral bacteria infect gum tissue, they start to change the way it looks.
-Often, red or swollen gums are a sign of gingivitis—the first stage of periodontal disease.
+As oral bacteria infect the gum tissue, they start to change the way it looks.
+Often, red or swollen gums are a sign of gingivitis—the first stage of gum disease.
 In more advanced cases, inflammation may cause the gum tissue to bleed.
-Over time, tissue will wear away, causing gum recession.
+Over time, the tissue will wear away, causing gum recession.

 If gingivitis is not treated in time, it can progress into periodontitis.
 When your mouth tries to fight off the infection, dead cells will cause a pustule to form along the gum line.
 This growth resembles a pimple and may secret a yellow-white discharge.

 As gum recession progresses, the roots of teeth may be left exposed.
 Without proper protection, dental nerves will be easily irritated by various actions, such as eating sweets or consuming hot and cold beverages.

 5. Misaligned Smile

 When gum disease is advanced, the gum tissue deteriorates and loses its ability to hold teeth in place.
 This gum recession will cause teeth to shift out of alignment.
 In severe cases, teeth eventually fall out.

 While a gum disease diagnosis is alarming, it can be reversed if caught in its early stages.
 Whatever symptoms you’re concerned about, Dr. Steven D. Spitz of Smileboston Cosmetic and Implant Dentistry offers expert treatment to stop infections and protect your oral health.
 From deep cleaning to the revolutionary Pinhole Surgical Technique, a non-invasive gum recession therapy, our team will deliver comfortable care every step of the way.
 To learn more about how we can help, request an appointment online or call Smileboston Cosmetic and Implant Dentistry Phone Number 617-277-4100 to schedule an appointment at our Brookline, MA, office.